Euronext, SIX Group launch battle for Madrid bourse

 PARIS/ZURICH, Nov 18 (Reuters) - Pan-European stock market operator Euronext ENX.PA and Switzerland's SIX sparked a bidding war for Spain’s BME BME.MC on Monday, with both trying to snap up one of Europe’s last standalone stock exchanges.

-The Spanish bourse, whose shares jumped by more than a third in early trading, said the Swiss offer "reasonably reflected" its current value.

-With European sector leaders Deutsche Boerse DB1Gn.DE and London Stock Exchange LSE.L effectively too big to consolidate without raising serious competition concerns, exchange mergers are focusing on smaller players, with Euronext having already scooped up the Dublin and Oslo exchanges.

-SIX has offered to buy BME for 34 euros per share, implying a total equity value of 2.843 billion euros ($3.13 billion), a hefty premium over BME’s market capitalisation of just over 2 billion euros before the offer was announced.
+SIX has offered to buy BME for 34 euros per share, implying a total equity value of 2.843 billion euros ($3.13 billion), while Euronext did not disclose an offer price.

-The deal was "very much" about growing the revenues of both businesses, SIX Chief Executive Jos Dijsselhof told reporters on Monday.
+Euronext is small player compared to European rivals LSE LSE.L and Deutsche Bourse DB1Gn.DE but has gradually built up scale in equities, operating exchanges including Norway, Netherlands, Belgium and Ireland.

 SIX is focused on Switzerland and buying BME would give it a base inside the European Union.
-That would help Switzerland regain direct access to the EU after Brussels blocked EU-based investors from trading on Swiss exchanges from July this year as a row escalated over a stalled bilateral treaty.
+That may help Switzerland regain access to EU equity markets, after Brussels blocked EU-based investors from trading on Swiss exchanges from July this year as a row escalated over a stalled bilateral treaty.

-(Writing by Richard Lough and Huw Jones; Editing by Louise Heavens, Kirsten Donovan)
+(Reporting by Sudip Kar-Gupta in Paris and John Miller in Zurich, Writing by Richard Lough; Editing by Louise Heavens, Kirsten Donovan)

 ((sudip.kargupta@thomsonreuters.com; +33 1 49 49 53 84;))